allie-green/date-widget/README.md

 # date-widget

-A simple widget that displays see the current date.
+A simple widget that displays the current date.